Our Rating: 4 Out of 5 Stars

 The Bottom Line

 Get 1.5% cash back no matter where you shop, without worrying about bonus categories.
-And don’t forget to spend $500 in the first 3 months to earn $150 in bonus cash back.
+And don’t forget to spend enough in the first few months to earn your bonus cash back.

-You’ll pay no annual fee for the privilege of getting cash back, and you get a 0% intro rate on purchases and balance transfers for 15 months before the regular 15.24%–25.24% Variable APR starts.
+You’ll pay no annual fee for the privilege of getting cash back, and you get a 0% intro rate on purchases for quite a while.
 It’s not a bad offer at all, but you might find some other cards to be more rewarding.
 Check out some alternatives to the Quicksilver Cash Rewards card below, with different reward programs and benefits.

-How to Apply for the Quicksilver Cash Rewards Card
+How Do I Apply for the Quicksilver Cash Rewards Card?

-You can apply securely on Capital One’s website.
+You can apply now on Capital One’s website by following the link below.
 Capital One will check your credit with one or all three of the major credit bureaus when you apply.